 When web applications are accessed across the internet, there is always the possibility of usernames and passwords being intercepted by intermediaries.
-These intercepts may occur when the data is travelling between a client and the server.
-It is often a good idea to enable access via HTTPS (HTTP over SSL) and require the use of HTTPS for pages where passwords are sent.
+HTTPS is a good way to safeguard your Crowd data and user logins from being intercepted and read by outsiders.

 On this page:

-The process of enabling SSL access is specific to each application server, but specifying which pages require protection is generic.
+The process of enabling HTTPS access is specific to each application server, but specifying which pages require protection is generic.
 Below we describe the process for Tomcat, the application server bundled with Crowd.

 Step 2: Create or Import your SSL Key (Self-Signed or CA-Issued)